East Riding of Yorkshire Council pays tribute to Her Majesty Queen Elizabeth II

 “As the longest serving Monarch she has been an ever-present in most people’s lives and it’s unlikely we will ever witness a reign as long and as glorious again.”

-Her Majesty last visited the East Riding in 2009 when accompanied by HRH The Duke of Edinburgh, who died last year, when she opened the Queen’s Centre for Oncology and Haematology at Castle Hill Hospital in Cottingham.
+People can also leave tributes online via the Buckingham Palace website – www.royal.uk

+During the period of national mourning and to show respect for Her Late Majesty Queen Elizabeth II, public meetings of East Riding of Yorkshire Council and committee meetings will be cancelled until after her funeral on Monday, September 19.

-But the most memorable visit came in 2002 as part of her Golden Jubilee tour when Her Majesty and the Duke arrived by Royal Train into Beverley and attended a service for rural life at Beverley Minster, followed by a walkabout in Saturday Market.
+Her Majesty most memorable visit to the East Riding came in 2002 as part of her Golden Jubilee tour when Her Majesty and the Duke arrived by Royal Train into Beverley and attended a service for rural life at Beverley Minster, followed by a walkabout in Saturday Market.

-The couple visited the college at Bishop Burton before attending a lunch, hosted by the council, at Beverley Racecourse and then presented a trophy to the winning female jockey in the Gold Jubilee race.
+The couple visited the college at Bishop Burton before attending a lunch, hosted by the council, at Beverley Racecourse.